You can define JavaScript functions in many ways.

 5.2 Arrow function

-Thanks to Class fields proposal (at this moment at stage 3) you can use the arrow function as methods inside classes.
+Thanks to the class fields feature you can use the arrow function as methods inside classes.

 Now, in contrast with regular functions, the method defined using an arrow binds this